 The Substance Law imposes economic substance requirements on companies that are tax resident in Jersey that undertake relevant activities in respect of financial periods commencing on or after 1 January 2019.
 In essence, such companies will have to demonstrate that they have substance in Jersey by being directed and managed in Jersey, having adequate people, premises and expenditure in Jersey and conducting core income generating activities (CIGA) in Jersey.

-The questions below should be considered to determine whether the substance test applies to a company and whether that test will be met.
-Guidance notes were issued on 26 April 2019 by the Jersey Comptroller of Taxes (the Comptroller) (jointly with the tax authorities in Guernsey and the Isle of Man) to clarify how the substance test can be met.
+The questions raised in this guide should be considered to determine whether the substance test applies to a company and whether that test will be met.
+Guidance notes were issued on 26 April 2019 and updated and supplemented on 22 November 2019 by the Jersey Comptroller of Taxes (the Comptroller) (jointly with the tax authorities in Guernsey and the Isle of Man) to clarify how the substance test can be met.